msolefonte/tww2-vco2-main/docs/factions/lizardmen/README.md

 	* Build 5 Ripperdactyl Hatcheries
 	* Own 15 Terradons/Ripperdactyls
 	* Defeat the Chaos Invasion
-	* Defeat Archaon

 ### Cult of Sotek

 * **Short Victory Conditions**:
-	* Have at least 80% Untained in all the provinces of Lustria
+	* Have at least 80% Untainted in all the provinces of Lustria
 	* Construct 3 Crimson Pyramids of Sotek
 	* Destroy factions
 	    * Clan Fester, Clan Gnaw, Clan Mange, Clan Pestiles, The Awakened, The Dreadfleet, The Huntsmarshal's